iv4xr-project/aplib/README.md

 In every test method, the game's instance is altered by changing the variable `seed`.
 At the beginning of the test class (`Test_Experiement`), a comment is made on the list of seeds.

-Some of the scenarios specify a specific item id or item type type that the scenario has to visit.
+Some of the scenarios specify a specific item id or item type that the scenario has to visit.
 You can change them to try out different targets.
 These ids and types follow some convention.
 For instance, the item id for testing a healing potion is H_X.
 The healing potion's id, X, ranges from 0 to 3 in every maze.
 The names of rage potions, scrolls, and shrines begin with R_X, S_X, and Sh_X, respectively.

 To run a disjunctive or conjunctive scenario, the _type_ of the item needs to be given to the test agent.